 - Teach children to apply gentle pressure to their lower abdomen to help them feel if their bladder is full.

 - Verbally label what your child is feeling for them.
 For example, “I see you are crying, you must be feeling sad.”

 - Consider internal issues as a cause of behavior issues – Ask yourself how long has it been since your child ate, had a drink, are they dressed appropriately for the weather, etc.

 Interoception: The Eighth Sensory System By Kelly Mahler is available on Amazon.
-I have not personally read this book yet – but it is on my shortlist of books to read.

 The book also includes practical strategies for improving interoceptive awareness and self-regulation.